tejstead/rpad-cogs/README.md

 Code should adhere to the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html)

+# Requirements

+Cogs here depend on one or more of the following packages.
+I haven't done a good job verifying this list.

+* python-dateutil
+* pytz
+* twython
+* feedparser
+* romkan
+  + check out project from git
+  + update open calls in setup.py to include `encoding='utf8'`
+  + run setup.py install
+* tabulate
+* pypng
+* padtools
+* opencv-python
+* Pillow
+* setuptools
+* google-cloud
+* google-api

 # Puzzle and Dragons

 Most cogs here relate to the mobile game 'Puzzle and Dragons'.
 Data is sourced from the